Tessanne Chin: 2014: After The Voice and major label debut

-2015: Present – new label debut
+Since 2015: New label debut

 Chin shared on her Facebook page that she planned to release the background song which was featured in her clear scalp and hair commercial.
 It was co-written by Balewa Muhammad while produced and released by J.U.S.T.I.C.E.
 League.
 "Fire" is the first official single released on the newly formed Justice League Music Group.

 On April 26, 2015, Chin performed at the 42nd Daytime Emmy Awards where she performed the musical classic "What I Did for Love".

-Chin performed at the National Memorial Day Concert held in Washington, D.C. on May 24, 2015, performing alongside Joe Mantegna, Gloria Estefan, Stephanie Scott, Katherine Jenkins, Russell Watson amongst others where she covered Whitney Houston's version of I Will Always Love You.
+Chin performed at the National Memorial Day Concert held in Washington, D.C., on May 24, 2015, performing alongside Joe Mantegna, Gloria Estefan, Stephanie Scott, Katherine Jenkins, Russell Watson amongst others where she covered Whitney Houston's version of I Will Always Love You.

 Chin is in the process of releasing a new album.
 Chin thus has far collaborated with American rapper T.I. and producer Lil' C as well as Jamaican songwriter/vocalist Olaf Blackwood for the upcoming album which remains untitled.

 Chin appears on the 2018 single, "Let Me Love You" with GrooveGalore and Honorebel.
 The single is also included on Honorebel's album, "Above The Noise" (2019).

 In September 2019, Chin announced she was pregnant with her first child, a girl, on her Twitter and Instagram accounts.
 She also remarried in June of that year.

-Artistry

-Influences

-Her diverse style is influenced by artists from a wide range of genres such as Andrea Bocelli, Aretha Franklin, Barbra Streisand, Céline Dion, Diana King, Emeli Sandé, Mahalia Jackson, Pat Benatar, Beyoncé Knowles, Pink, and Tina Turner.